Book History and Digital Humanities

 - 5348 Studies in History of the Book - Concentrated study of specific problems in the history of the book and material culture.
 May be repeated when topics vary.

-Recent graduates of our onsite graduate program with a book history emphasis have garnered jobs in publishing, in civil service, in industry, and in the academy.
+Recent graduates of our onsite graduate program with a book history emphasis have garnered jobs in publishing, in civil service, in industry, in libraries, and in the academy.

 In recent years, postings in the Modern Language Association JobList increasingly request applicants with Book History or Digital Humanities experience.
 The TTU certificate will help students develop the skills and networking opportunities to be competitive in this challenging market.